ibm-cloud-architecture/refarch-asset-manager-microservice/README.md

 ## How it works

 The Asset Management Microservice serves 'IBM Cloud Native Reference Architecture' suite, available at https://github.com/ibm-cloud-architecture/refarch-asset-analytics.
 Though it is a part of a bigger application, the Asset Management service is itself an application that persists the data of assets to Cassandra database.

 <p align="center">
     <img src="images/assetmgr.png">
 </p>

+## Prerequisites
+You need to have Cassandra deployed, we present multiple choices in [this note](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/tree/master/docs/cassandra.md) and the scripts to prepare the database (keyspace, tables...)

 ## API Endpoints